pol2095/Flash-Player-Projector-64-bit-standalone-install-for-Ubuntu/README.md

 A small script to install Flash Player 24 (latest) Projector (64-bit standalone) on Ubuntu.

 How to use :
-* right click on "configure" file, select Properties, then check "Allow execution of the file as a program" under the Permissions tab
+* right click on "configure" file, select Properties, then check "Allow execution of the file as a program" (if not selected) under the Permissions tab

 * Open in Terminal (right click)
 ./configure